VLC-RANCHI/sispack/README.md

 For now, this is only for debian or debian-forked.

-After downloading the package,
+After downloading the script file,
   Make it executable: chmod +x sispack

 take it to local bin directory. ie. ~/.local/bin

-Now it's done! run it anywhere.
+Now it's done! access it from anywhere using terminal.

+---- OR ----

+Download (.deb) package for easy installation.